homemadearcade/zero/todo/4_TODO_FEATURES.md

 GAME
 --------------------------------------------------------------------------------------

-Classes can have a spawn zone by default instead of a relation spawning

 I think projectiles dont do anything right now, register relations with them please :) or SOEMTHING.
 Perhaps actually put them on the object instances?? hmm?

-IMPLEMENT THESE EFFECTS
-  Pause Game.
-Unpause Game
-  Also transform while touching
-    auto generate zones for this effect
-  EFFECTS
-    Remove Tag, Add Tag Effect
-  Game End Tags
-  Interact to Destroy Tag
-  Touch to Start Transition

 CUTSCENES
   A default cutscene runs at the beginning